Mario Wimmer

 Born and raised in Austria, Wimmer was trained in history, sociology, psychology, and science studies in Berlin and Vienna.
-Before he received his PhD in history from the University of Bielefeld in 2010 he also worked as a curator.
+Before he received his PhD in history from the University of Bielefeld in 2010 he also worked as a curator on the history and memory of the world wars.
 Wimmer is considered a student of Reinhart Koselleck and Peter Schöttler, a student of Louis Althusser.

 His first book Archival Bodies.
 A History of Historical Imagination is an investigation into the character of historical knowledge and was ranked among the ten best first books in German in 2012.
-Wimmer received numerous European fellowships and awards.
+Wimmer has published widely on the history of intellectual work and the historical epistemology of the humanities, co-editing special issues on History's Religion or The Promises of Exactitude.
+Over the past years he has published a series of chapters of an ongoing book project titled Ranke's Blindness.
 He is a member of the International Network for the Theory of History.
-Recently he was listed among the world's leading theorists of history.
+He was listed among the leading theorists of history.